jterrats/profiler/messages/profiler.retrieve.md

 When enabled, shows a detailed preview of what metadata would be retrieved without actually executing the retrieve operation.
 Useful for verifying the scope of a retrieve before making changes.
 Combines well with incremental retrieve to see what has changed.

+# flags.quiet.summary

+Disable progress indicators and status messages.

+# flags.quiet.description

+When enabled, suppresses spinners, progress bars, and status messages.
+Useful for scripting and CI/CD environments where minimal output is desired.

 # examples

 - Retrieve all profiles with metadata (without FLS):